jamesloper/blog/_posts/2021-08-20-fastest-way-to-calculate-distance-between-two-coordinates.md

 ## Going even further for a specific use case

-Usually we want to calculate the distance of a fixed origin to many separate points, for instance the distances from your current location to a number of POI's.
-In the sloppy haversine, the variable `kx`, which is the factor to multiply the `x` coordinate by, will not change unless the first point of reference changes.
-So, we can make a closure that reuses the cosine, so that each individual comparison uses only **one square root call**:
+Usually we want to calculate the distance of your current location to many other locations, so your current location will be the same for each calculation.
+In the sloppy haversine, the variable `kx`, which is the factor to multiply the `x` coordinate by, will not change unless the first location changes.
+We can make a closure that reuses the cosine, so that each individual comparison uses only **one square root call**:

 ``` javascript
 const kRad = Math.PI / 180;